So you want to learn how to start freelance writing?

 You want to control what people see online.

-Remember, clients buy (or in this case, hire) from people they like.
+Remember, people buy (or in this case, hire) from people they like.
 It’s up to you, to make sure that your online brand helps people know, like and trust you.

 I suggest getting started with LinkedIn, Twitter, and Instagram profiles.

-You might be thinking… Instagram for freelance writing…really?
+You might be thinking… Instagram for freelance writers…really?

 My answer…YES, YES, YES.

 The world is living on Instagram and that includes your clients.
+Most people spend a significant amount of their life scrolling on the gram.
 In fact, in 2018, they hit over one billion monthly active users.

 Don’t believe me?

-Look at this crazy graphic about Instagram monthly users from Techcrunch.
+Look at this crazy graphic from Techcrunch about how Instagram monthly users are constantly increasing.

 In fact, my highest paying client found me through Instagram.

-He liked my motivational content, clicked on my writing website, and then DM’d me.
+He liked my motivational content, clicked on my writer’s website, and then DM’d me.
 We’ve been working together since December of 2018 and it’s been an awesome experience.

 Not only is the pay great (roughly $2,500/project – sometimes more) but I LOVE the content.
-Plus, working with a millionaire entrepreneur 1:1 has helped my business in many other ways.
+Plus, working with a millionaire entrepreneur 1:1 has helped my business and life in so many other ways.

-LinkedIn is still one of the best places to find freelance writing jobs.
+LinkedIn is still one of the best places to find freelance writing gigs.
 I like to think of LinkedIn as Facebook for business.

 The numbers don’t lie, check out some crazy facts from this Hootsuite survey: